gitpython-developers/GitPython/doc/tutorial.rst

     <git.Tree "6825a94104164d9f0f5632607bebd2a32a3579e5">

-As trees only allow direct access to their direct entries, use the traverse method to obtain an iterator to access entries recursively.
+As trees only allow direct access to their direct entries, use the traverse method to obtain an iterator to traverse entries recursively.

     >>> tree.traverse()
     <generator object at 0x7f6598bd65a8>
-    >>> for entry in traverse(): do_something(entry)
+    >>> for entry in traverse(): do_something_with(entry)

 The Index Object
 ****************
-The git index is the stage containing changes to be written to the next commit or where merges finally have to take place.
-You may freely access and manipulate this information using the Index Object.
+The git index is the stage containing changes to be written with the next commit or where merges finally have to take place.
+You may freely access and manipulate this information using the IndexFile Object.

     >>> index = repo.index